-On behalf of the Board, I would like to take this opportunity to sincerely thank our shareholders, business partners and customers for their unwavering support.
-I would also like to extend my appreciation to the management team and the entire workforce for their steadfast commitment and constant contributions.
+On behalf of the Board, I would like to thank our shareholders, business partners and customers for their continuous and unwavering support.
+I would also like to express my appreciation to the management team and the entire staff for their steadfast commitment and constant contribution to helping the Group's business thrive.

-Kyoo Yoon Choi Chairman
+Kyoo Yoon Choi Chairman 25 March 2019